 We will go through the comments and will agree with the client in advance any comments that require approval (eg anything beyond grammatical amends that may change sentence structure, sense etc) prior to taking in all changes directly into our design file.

-We will take in all amends the client supplies at final proof stage, and the client team will see a final PDF proof of the report prior to us releasing our artwork file for print and uploading to the investor area on the website.
+We will take in all amends the client supplies at final proof stage, and the client’s team will see a final PDF proof of the report prior to us releasing our artwork file for print and uploading to the investor area on the website.

-Upon the client’s approval (at the point at which we know that no further amends will be made to our design file), we follow a robust internal sign-off process where the core project team and heads of departments look through and give their approval, and our production team creates a print-ready file to be supplied to the printer.
+Upon the client’s approval (at the point at which we know that no further amends will be made to our design file), we follow a robust internal sign-off methodology where the core project team and heads of departments look through and give their approval, and our production team creates a print-ready file to be supplied to the printer.